 CenterPoint Energy provides some corporate services to CERC.
 The costs of services have been charged directly to CERC using methods that management believes are reasonable.
 These methods include negotiated usage rates, dedicated asset assignment and proportionate corporate formulas based on operating expenses, assets, gross margin, employees and a composite of assets, gross margin and employees.
-CenterPoint Houston provides a number of services to CERC.
-These services are billed at actual cost, either directly or as an allocation, and include fleet services, shop services, geographic services, surveying and right-of-way, radio communications, data circuit management and field operations.
-Additionally, CERC provides certain services to CenterPoint Houston.
+Houston Electric provides a number of services to CERC.
+These services are billed at actual cost, either directly or as an allocation, and include fleet services, shop services, geographic services, surveying and right-of-way services, radio communications, data circuit management and field operations.
+Additionally, CERC provides certain services to Houston Electric.
 These services are billed at actual cost, either directly or as an allocation and include line locating and other miscellaneous services.
 These charges are not necessarily indicative of what would have been incurred had CERC not been an affiliate of CenterPoint Energy.
 Amounts charged to and from CERC for these services were as follows and are included primarily in operation and maintenance expenses:

 Year Ended December 31,

-2015 2014 2013
+2 2016 2015 2014

 (in millions)

-Corporate service charges \$ 118 \$ 115 \$ 105
+Corporate service charges \$ 125 \$ 118 \$ 115

-Charges from CenterPoint Houston for services provided 18 17 21
+Charges from Houston Electric for services provided 15 18 17

-Billings to CenterPoint Houston for services provided (6) (5) (9)
+Billings to Houston Electric for services provided (7) (6) (5)

-\$ 130 \$ 127 \$ 117
+\$ 133 \$ 130 \$ 127

-Dividends of \$43 million and \$405 million were paid to the parent in 2015 and 2014.
-No dividends were paid to the parent in 2013.
+Dividends of \$643 million, \$43 million and \$405 million were paid to the parent in 2016, 2015 and 2014, respectively.

-See Note 10 for related party transactions with Enable.
+See Note 11 for related party transactions with Enable.

-(8) Derivative Instruments
+(9) Derivative Instruments